Compare UK prices. 40+ products · 22 retailers scored

 • · Becomes an unlicensed medicinal product the moment a retailer or commentator makes therapeutic claims about it.

-• · Adjacent compounds Melanotan I and Melanotan II share the same unlicensed status in the UK.
+• · Adjacent compounds Melanotan I (Scenesse, licensed) and Melanotan II (unlicensed, MHRA-enforcement) share the same MC-receptor target family.

 Where to learn more